-When all members have submitted their orders, equilibrium between the aggregated supply and demand curves is established for all bidding areas.
-The system and area prices are calculated and published.
+When all customers have submitted their orders, equilibrium between the aggregated supply and demand curves is established for all bidding areas.
+System and area prices are calculated and published.

-The system price is calculated based on the sale and purchase orders disregarding the available transmission capacity between the bidding areas in the Nordic market.
+The system price is calculated based on sale and purchase orders disregarding available transmission capacity between bidding areas in the Nordic market.
 The system price is the Nordic reference price for trading and clearing of most financial contracts.

-For each Nordic country, the local TSO decides, which bidding areas the country is divided into.
+For each Nordic country, the local TSO decides which bidding areas the country is divided into.
 The number of Norwegian bidding areas can vary, today there are five bidding areas.
 Eastern Denmark and Western Denmark are always treated as two different bidding areas.
 Finland, Estonia, Lithuania and Latvia constitute one bidding area each.
-Sweden was divided into four bidding areas on 1 November 2011.
+Sweden was divided into four bidding areas on in 2011.

 This system also secures that no market members are assigned privileges on any bottleneck, which is an important feature of a liberal market.
 Nord Pool calculates a price for each bidding area for each hour of the following day.